Advertiser Disclosure

 Either way, you’ll end up with the following output, which shows you a nice map of the routing, as well as the distances of each leg and the cumulative distance of the journey.

-Let’s look up that figure of 3,645 miles against Aeroplan’s North America–Atlantic chart…
+With this knowledge, you can look up that figure of 3,645 miles on Aeroplan’s “Between North America and Atlantic Zones” chart…

 Knowing this, you can now search for flights on Aeroplan and check if you’re getting good value.
 With dynamic pricing on Air Canada flights, you’ll know that you’re getting a good deal if the result comes in near the lower end of the dynamic spectrum.